cms-tau-pog/TauFW/docs/CMSPODAS23/main.md

 The results of the fit are saved in a root file (ex: `higgsCombine*root` in output folder) that can be used to produced several plots.
 Especially, NLL pararabola and summary plots can be produced via `plotScan(setup, era=era, config=config)` that called `plotParabola_POI_region.py`.

-Exemple of command to run the TES scans by DM :
+:computer: Example of command to run the TES scans by DM :
 ```sh
 python TauES_ID/makefit_PODAS23.py -y UL2018_v10 -c TauES_ID/config/Default_FitSetupTES_mutau_DM.yml
  ```